- The Life & Legacy of Bill Daniels

 In World War II and the Korean Conflict, Bill was a U.S. Navy fighter pilot and held the rank of Full Commander by the time he returned from Korea.
-Among his many honors were the Bronze Stars he received for making repeated trips into the burning USS Intrepid, carrying injured shipmates to safety.
+Among his many honors were the Bronze Star he received for making repeated trips into the burning USS Intrepid carrying injured shipmates to safety.
 The final chapter of Bill's military career took place in Corpus Christi, Texas as he provided flight instruction during the Navy's transition to jet-propelled aircraft.
 Bill instructed some of the Navy's best pilots, several of whom would go on to form the Blue Angels Jet Demonstration Team.

 After the Navy, Bill drove up and down the Rocky Mountain region looking for the right place to open his own insurance business.
 He settled on Casper, Wyoming, and within a short time, built a profitable agency with a solid reputation.
 In 1952, during what would have been a routine trip from Hobbs to Casper, he stopped for a sandwich at Murphy's Bar in Denver.
 Bill had no idea the course of his life — and many millions of others — was about to change.

 A small black-and-white television was mounted over the bar showing The Wednesday Night Fights, broadcast live from New York City.
 It was the first time Bill had encountered television, and he was captivated.
 When he returned to Casper, he learned that many remote cities and towns across the nation did not have access to television.
 In Casper's case, the culprit was a mountain range that blocked Denver's broadcast signals.
 Where others might find disappointment, Bill saw opportunity.
-He started his first cable business in Casper, Wyoming in 1953.
+He started his first cable venture in Casper, Wyoming in 1953.

 While Bill was widely known and respected for his innovative leadership in the cable and sports industries, he received even greater accolades for his philanthropic endeavors.
 He believed that each of us has a responsibility to help those in need and to show compassion for people challenged by their current circumstances.
-During his lifetime, Bill made countless charitable contributions — many of them anonymously — and gave back to the community in highly creative and meaningful ways.
+During his lifetime, Bill made countless charitable contributions — many of them anonymously — and gave back to the community in creative and meaningful ways.

 An avid sports fan, Bill was one of the first in the cable industry to focus on sports programming, giving rise to today’s highly popular regional sports networks.
 He founded Prime Ticket Sports Network, and sold it roughly a decade later for a personal profit of nearly $200 million.
 He sponsored heavyweight boxing champions, served as president of the American Basketball Association, was a founder of the United States Football League, and was an owner of several professional sports teams, including the Utah Stars and the Los Angeles Lakers.